|At a glance:|

 In 1996, the pair were renumbered as 8069 and 8749 to avoid conflict on Translink’s computer systems with bus fleet numbers, but the new numbers were never really used outside NIR officialdom.
 However, with 69 now at Downpatrick we wonder if the renumbering wasn’t such a bad idea, as it would prevent confusion with our identically-numbered GSWR six-wheeler!

-As part of NIR’s modernisation programme, which also saw the introduction of the CAF class 3000s, the remaining 80 class fleet was refurbished in 2008 – the power cars, including 69, in Burton-under-Needwood in England for refurbishment in 2008 along with what remained of the class after most of it was replaced by NIR’s new 3000 Class railcars.
-They arrived back in Northern Ireland in September 2009, but after just six days 69 was withdrawn from passenger service and placed into storage.
+As part of NIR’s modernisation programme, which also saw the introduction of the CAF class 3000s, the remaining 80 class fleet was refurbished in 2008 – the power cars, including 69, in Burton-under-Needwood in England, and the driving trailers, including 749, in York Road.
+The power cars arrived back in Northern Ireland in September 2009, but after just six days 69 was withdrawn from passenger service and placed into storage.
 749 was more fortunate, lasting until the end as part of the final 80 Class set.
 749 worked the 80 Class farewell railtour and the class’s last service train in September 2011.